_images/SoccermaticsLogo.png

 Three ways to do this course

 Students: This is 5 credit course at Uppsala University and is taught as an online course in late-August to end of October each year.
 It is free for all EU citizens and available as a paid course for those outside the EU.
 The university includes tutorials with me and a teaching assistant, individual hand-ins and group work.
-Application to participate in the course opens in Feb/March each year (i.e. half a year before the course start).
+Application to participate in the course opens in March/April each year (i.e. half a year before the course start).
+Late registrations are sometimes available.

 Non-enrolled students: Several students (some of whom are now working for football clubs) have completed this course through online study groups.
+To do this, you need to find a group, since all final projects are in groups.
 If you would like to do this, please go in to the Slack channel and find some like-minded people to work with.

 If you pass the Uppsala course, the professional course, or are issued with a certificate from the non-enrolled course, it is because you have shown the skills needed to be a football data scientist.
 This means that clubs can rely on the certificate when hiring data scientists.